 Under Surveillance By J. Edgar Hoover

 But Du Bois wasn't the worst adversary of Garvey; history would soon reveal F.B.I.
 Director J. Edgar Hoover's fixation on ruining Garvey for his radical ideas.
-Hoover felt threatened by the black leader, fearing he was inciting blacks across the country to stand up in militant defiance.
+Hoover felt threatened by the Black leader, fearing he was inciting Black people across the country to stand up in militant defiance.

 "They placed spies in the U.N.I.A.," said historian Winston James.
 "They sabotaged the Black Star Line.
 The engines... of the ships were actually damaged by foreign matter being thrown into the fuel."

 Garvey died in London in 1940 after several strokes.
 Due to travel restrictions during World War II, his body was interred in London.
 In 1964, his remains were exhumed and taken to Jamaica, where the government proclaimed him Jamaica's first national hero and re-interred him at a shrine in the National Heroes Park.
 But his memory and influence remain.
 His message of pride and dignity inspired many in the early days of the civil rights movement in the 1950s and 1960s.
 In tribute to his many contributions, Garvey's bust has been displayed in the Organization of American States' Hall of Heroes in Washington, D.C.
 The country of Ghana has named its shipping line the Black Star Line and its national soccer team the Black Stars, in honor of Garvey.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!